nyuta1212/polads-annotation/index.md

 ### Presentation

 Talking or presenting some ideas to convince the viewer.
-Compared to "Interview", presentation is done by someone who involves the video (as a first person).
+Compared to "Interview", presentation is done by someone who involves the video (as a first person/stakeholder).

 - [Example 9](/examples/youtube-iSyNuYNNUPM)
 - [Example 10](/examples/youtube-oRnUP2pFPO4)

 ### Implication of Emotion

 Showing some visual elements that imply certain emotions/impressions so that the topic in (the corresponding part of) the video can be associated with these emotions/impressions.
-For example, talking about a certain candidate in a political ad video with showing a person with raising his/her clenched fist may imply confidence.
+For example, talking about a candidate with raising his/her clenched fist may imply confidence.

 - [Example 2](/examples/youtube-_6IhvHFGR98)
 - [Example 5](/examples/youtube-7hxMeFMMlm8)